On the number of excursion sets of planar Gaussian fields: Introduction

 \begin{remark} Theorems~\ref{t:main level},~\ref{t:main excursion} and~\ref{t:integral equality} can be generalised to many examples of non-Gaussian stationary random fields, since our proof requires only that the field satisfies certain topological properties almost surely and is sufficiently regular to apply the Kac-Rice formula (see the more general version of our main results stated in Propositions~\ref{NS integral equality} and~\ref{ES integral equality} below).

-We also believe Theorems~\ref{t:main level},~\ref{t:main excursion} and~\ref{t:integral equality} could be generalised to higher dimensions, with the analogues of \eqref{e:integral equality1} and \eqref{e:integral equality2} still valid once the saddle points defining $p_{s^+}$ and $p_{s^-}$ are replaced with critical points of index $1$ and $d-1$ respectively (using the general Definition~\ref{d:lower connected general} for upper and lower connected saddles, which would no longer be equivalent to Definition~\ref{d:lower connected aperiodic} in the aperiodic case).
+We also believe Theorems~\ref{t:main level},~\ref{t:main excursion} and~\ref{t:integral equality} could be generalised to higher dimensions, with the analogues of \eqref{e:integral equality1} and \eqref{e:integral equality2} still valid once the saddle points defining $p_{s^+}$ and $p_{s^-}$ are replaced with critical points of index $1$ and $d-1$ respectively (using a more general definition for upper and lower connected saddles).
 However, since some of the topological arguments in the proof increase in complexity in higher dimensions, in the interest of simplicity we do not pursue this generalisation here. \end{remark}

 Let us mention the key intuition behind the proof of Theorem~\ref{t:integral equality}.
 This theorem is based on a deterministic relationship between the excursion sets and critical points of sufficiently regular planar functions which is closely related to Morse theory.
 The excursion set of such a function above a level deforms continuously as the level increases, provided it does not pass through a critical point.
 In particular, there is no change in the number of components of the excursion set.
 When passing through a critical point, the topology of the excursion set changes in a way that is predicted by Morse theory and depends on the index of the critical point.
 For local maxima and local minima, the number of components of the excursion set changes in a consistent way.
-For saddle points, the change in the number of components is determined by whether it is upper connected or lower connected (see Figure~\ref{Fig_NSCP_1}).
+For saddle points, the change in the number of components is determined by whether it is upper connected or lower connected (see Figure~\ref{Fig_1+2}).
 Ultimately, Theorem~\ref{t:integral equality} is a probabilisitic expression, in the setting of Gaussian fields, of this deterministic relationship between excursion set components and critical points of various types.